adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Panther provides a convenient way to test applications with real-time
-capabilities which use `Mercure`_, `WebSocket`_ and similar technologies.
+capabilities that use `Mercure`_, `WebSocket`_ and similar technologies.

 The ``PantherTestCase::createAdditionalPantherClient()`` method can create
-additional, isolated browsers which can interact with other ones.
+additional, isolated browsers that can interact with other ones.
 For instance,
 this can be useful to test a chat application having several users
 connected simultaneously::